-- Determine the duration of the visit. - Agree on the point of arrival and departure in the host district (or nearest to it, if necessary).
-The GSE team must arrive and depart from the same city in the host district. - Send information on your district's country(ies) to the GSE subcommittee of the partner district.
-Information on climate, clothing, customs, etc., is particularly helpful. - The sending district should provide the visiting team members' biographical and vocational data to the host district at least three months before the team's departure.
+- Determine the duration of the visit. - Reconfirm travel dates and airports for arrival and departure in the host district.
+The GSE team must arrive and depart from the same city in the host district.
+Please communicate with your GSE coordinator at the Foundation for authorization of different arrangements. - Send information on your district's country(ies) to the GSE subcommittee of the partner district.
+Information on climate, clothing, customs, etc., is particularly helpful. - Check with the sponsor district to see if the team needs an invitation letter from the host district to comply with its visa application process. - The sending district should provide its team members' biographical and vocational data to the host district at least three months before the team's departure.

 Details about each team member's professional qualifications and vocational expectations must be clearly outlined to the host district to ensure that the vocational aspect of the exchange meets the team's needs.
 If the host district does not receive this information, it will be unable to organize a rewarding and appropriate host district itinerary tailored to the team's professional background.